Wendmnew/clinical-drug-prediction/README.md

 ## Required dataset

-Place the professor's `drug200.csv` file in:
+Use `drug200.csv` file in attached here

-`/content/drive/MyDrive/ML Project/drug200.csv`

-or in the notebook working directory.

 ## Tasks